riikunn1004/oscp-cheatsheet/README.md

 4. "Add $"
 5. Focus on the "Payload" and configure the brute force payloads, such as "Numbers" and "Simple list", etc...
 6. "Start Attack:
+Note1: URL-encode special-characters may need to be disabled.
+Note2: Focus the response size.
+If there is a request whose length is different, this request may become important information.

 ![alt text](image.png)